noaione/yuusha-shoukan-ln/sources/v09/chapter5.md

 [It can’t be helped.
 There are some things that need to be revised, and those things need a few days to finish.]

-[Yes, however, as expected of God of Fate-sama....
+[Yes, however, as expected of God of Fate-sama...
 We finished lots of things faster than planned.
-If she’s usually working at this pace, I’m sure that God of Time and Space-sama wouldn’t be holding her aching head....
+If she’s usually working at this pace, I’m sure that God of Time and Space-sama wouldn’t be holding her aching head...
 If she’s so capable, why does she usually keep slacking off?]

-[..........]
+[...]

 Hearing Heart complain about the gap between Fate and her usual self while remembering Fate’s appearance today, which can definitely be described as